vhub-team/native-db/functions/0x2DA41ED6E1FCD7A5.md

 # NETWORK::NETWORK_GET_KILLER_OF_PLAYER

 ## Summary
-Returns the player that has killed the other player last.
+Returns the player that has killed the other player last

 ## Parameters
 * **PLAYER_INDEX** plr